The term ‘short breaks’ (also known as respite) is used to describe the time off that family carers and people with a learning disability can get.

 The IASS will also provide support for children, young people and families, including:

-- Independent Supporters who can support families and young people with SEND to get an Education, Health and Care Plan (link to EHC Plan page)
+- Independent Supporters who can support families and young people with SEND to get an Education, Health and Care Plan.

 Find out more about your local information, advice and support service.